WCJ-BERT/alpasim/docs/TUTORIAL.md

 * `generated-network-config.yaml` describes which services listen on which ports during simulation.
 Not useful unless debugging the simulator itself.

 If everything went correctly `asl` and `eval` are usually the only results of interest.
+For understanding driving quality metrics and performance tuning, see the [Operations Guide](OPERATIONS.md).

 ## Basic debugging